 In summary, a back brace is an indispensable component in the treatment of vertebral compression fractures.
 It offers the necessary support, maintains proper alignment, minimizes harmful movements, and facilitates healing, thus ensuring a more effective and safer recovery process.

 There are several causes of compression fractures.
-If the vertebra becomes too weak to hold normal pressure, it may take very little pressure to cause it to collapse.
+If the vertebrae become too weak to hold normal pressure, it may take very little pressure to cause them to collapse.
 Most healthy bones can withstand pressure, and the spine absorbs the shock.
 However, if the forces are too high, one or more vertebrae may fracture.

 In advanced stages of osteoporosis, even everyday activities can lead to vertebral fractures.
-Actions that wouldn’t typically cause harm—like sneezing, coughing, or simply turning over in bed—can become risky.
+Actions that wouldn’t typically cause harm, like sneezing, coughing, or simply turning over in bed, can become risky.
 The brittle and weakened bones are highly susceptible to breaks under minimal stress.
-Therefore, it’s crucial for patients to know the risks and manage osteoporosis carefully to prevent such incidents.
+Therefore, patients must know the risks and manage osteoporosis carefully to prevent such incidents.

 How Can a Compression Fracture Lead to Spinal Stenosis?